 - MRI.
-This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
-It’s done to rule out any related abnormalities of the spinal cord and nerves.
+This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body..

 - CT scan.
 This test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
-CT scans are more detailed than general X-rays.
+The test is more detailed than general X-rays.